cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 `-c`, `--mem`, and `-t` tell the system how many cores, RAM memory, and time your job will need.

+!!!
+Note

+    Unless otherwise specified, jobs will get a default of 1 core, 2Gb of RAM, and a time limit of 30 minutes.

 ##### Thread management

 Many programs can spawn additional threads beyond what you explicitly request through the `-c` parameter.